linux4sam/egt/docs/src/colors.md

 The Palette contains a list of @ref predefined_colors.

 The Palette class manages a set of colors.
 However, colors are not stored as a one dimensional list internally.
-Colors are identified by a egt::v1::Palette::ColorId and also a egt::v1::Palette::GroupId.
+Colors are identified by an egt::v1::Palette::ColorId and also an egt::v1::Palette::GroupId.
 The GroupId is associated with different states of a color in the palette, which corresponds with different states of a widget.
 For example, when a button is pressed, it changes from a normal to active state and uses the same egt::v1::Palette::ColorId to identify its background color, but uses a